arnfred/covid-19/README.md

 # About me and this repository

 I'm not an epidemiologist and have no specialist knowledge that would make me uniquely qualified to bring you this data.
-I've written up these numbers to satisfy my own curiosity and share my findings with friends.
+It's out of a desire to better understand current events, that I've taken the time to write up this data analysis.
+By publishing it, I hope it might be useful for someone else, but I also want to be clear that these numbers aren't authoritative in any way.